Last Updated on

 Sadly but not surprisingly, a recent study showed that almost 60% of calories in the American diet come from these ultra-processed foods (40).

-Any diet that replaces these foods with nutrient-dense options like meat, fish, fruit and vegetables will provide benefits.
+Any diet that replaces these foods with low-carb options like meat, fish, fruit, and vegetables will provide benefits.

 14. May Have a Positive Effect On LDL “Cholesterol”

 For a long time, researchers and the public alike have viewed low-density lipoprotein (LDL) as a harmful marker of cardiovascular risk that we need to reduce.